 When Charlie White was running for Secretary of State he advocated a 92 county plan, to focus resources on winning the Secretary of State race in counties where it had been close to give county party organizations in areas of the state an advantage they rarely enjoy.
 As a county party chairman he could certainly appreciate the difference those advantages give some candidates.
 In spite of the difficulties surrounding his campaign, the strategy worked pretty well – his campaign won more counties than any Secretary of State campaign since the turn of the century, 88 in all.

 For starters Republicans have a quality candidate who will not be embroiled in any issues about her residency.
 Connie Lawson has served the state well in this role over the past two years since her appointment by then-Governor Mitch Daniels.
-On the flip side, the Democrats have nominated Marion County Clerk Beth White, perhaps one of the more troubled election administrators in the state, for Secretary of State.
+On the flip side, the Democrats have nominated Marion County Clerk Beth White, perhaps one of the more troubled election administrators in the state, buy indian viagra online, for Secretary of State.
 So Republicans have a better candidate and a weak opponent on the Democrat side.

 The Libertarians have a candidate as well, Army veteran and information technology worker Karl Tatgenhorst from northwest Indiana.
 In the past they’ve mounted campaigns serious enough to preserve their ballot access and in the Secretary of State’s race their nominee hasn’t demonstrated a level of effort above and beyond what they have offered in the past.

 The four counties in question are Lake, Marion, Monroe and Perry.
 While Lake County is a major source of Republican votes, the chances of actually winning over the county would require a shift of 10,000 votes from the Democrat candidate to the Republican if recent elections are any guide, so that is not likely one that will switch.
 Perry County on the other hand came very close four years ago, with just a margin of 624 votes between White and 2010 Democrat nominee Vop Osili.